 We pride ourselves on our unique dedication to our clients’ goals, and on rendering services in a timely and cost-effective manner.

-Mr. Guida has practiced environmental law since 1979.
-His diversified national practice includes experience in air and water quality control, solid and hazardous waste management, toxic substances, and state and federal Superfund for a broad array of industrial and commercial clients.
-His experience also encompasses compliance counseling, transactional work, and litigation.
+Mr. Guida, the founding principal of the firm, has practiced environmental law since 1979.
+He has a diversified, national environmental law practice covering air and water quality control, solid and hazardous waste management issues, toxic substances, and state and federal Superfund (CERCLA) matters.
+He has represented clients in a vast array of industrial and commercial settings.

 Guida, Slavich & Flores, P.C.